PyDimRed/PyDimRed/README.md

 # DimRed
-#### DimRed is a Python module for dimension reduction built on top of SciPy and distributed under the 3-Clause BSD license.
+#### DimRed is a Python module for dimensionality reduction built on top of SciPy and distributed under the 3-Clause BSD license.